-We consider when $\mathbb{S}$ strictly decreases or increases the distance between $(v,w)$: $\mathbb{S}(\G) = \cup_{k=1}^{d(v,w)-1}\mathbb{S}_k$ or $\mathbb{S}(\G) = \cup_{k=d(v,w)+1}^\infty \mathbb{S}_k$, respectively.
-We now know that, in the case of spiral surgery, the former occurs when the assumptions of \Cref{theorem:main} are violated.
-Regarding the latter, Aougab and Taylor provide an algorithm to construct an infinite geodesic ray, also using repeated applications of Dehn twists \cite{AT}.
-At each step of the algorithm, a geodesic is produced that is strictly longer than the previous one.
+We consider when $\mathbb{S}$ changes the distance between $(v,w)$: $\mathbb{S}(\mathcal G) = \cup_{k=1}^{d(v,w)-1}\mathbb{S}_k$ or $\mathbb{S}(\mathcal G) = \cup_{k=d(v,w)+1}^\infty \mathbb{S}_k$, respectively.
+We now know that, in the case of spiral surgery, the former occurs when the assumptions of Theorem \ref{theorem:main} are violated.
+Regarding the latter, Aougab and Taylor provide an algorithm to construct an infinite geodesic ray, using repeated applications of Dehn twists \cite{AT}.
+At each step of their algorithm, a geodesic is produced that is strictly longer than the previous one.
 We conjecture that a surgery-based algorithm of a similar flavor exists, using our machinery of $\Dec{v,w}$ and efficient geodesics.
 Let's explore this idea, first from the perspective of $\Dec{v,w}$.

-\Cref{fig:d3-to-d4}-left is a genus 2 surface cut open along a green curve $v$ that is distance 3 from red curve $w$.
-It is identical to that in \Cref{fig:d3-to-d3}.
-In \Cref{fig:d3-to-d4}-right, the same surface is cut open along a modified green curve $v '$ paired with the same red curve $w$.
+Figure \ref{fig:d3-to-d4}-left is a genus 2 surface cut open along a green curve $v$ that is distance 3 from red curve $w$.
+In Figure \ref{fig:d3-to-d4}-right, the same surface is cut open along a modified green curve $v '$ paired with the same red curve $w$.
 The difference between the surfaces $S-v$ and $S-v'$ is that there are two additional rectangles in $S-v'$ marked by edges of $w$ between the $6$-gons.
 The distance between $v'$ and $w$ is 4 (confirmed by MICC).
-We got from $v$ to $v'$ by performing two operations, each the inverse of a spiral surgery, a transformation we call {\em spiral addition}.
-This spiral addition is related to the tools used in \cite{AT}, where the growth of the minimum intersection number between vertices in the curve graph with distance and genus was studied.
+In fact, Figure \ref{fig:d3-to-d4}-right is the same decomposition as that in Figure \ref{fig:d4-polygons-only}; here we have glued the polygons of Figure \ref{fig:d4-polygons-only} together along their $w$-edges to get $S-v'$.
+We obtained $v'$ from $v$ by performing two operations, each the inverse of a spiral surgery, a transformation we call {\em spiral addition}.

+This spiral addition that increases distance is related to the tools used in \cite{AT}, where the growth of the minimum intersection number between vertices in the curve graph was studied with respect to distance and genus.
 It is also related to the tools used in \cite{PS} and most recently \cite{Ras}, where the hyperbolicity of the non-separating curve graph was studied with an emphasis on the techniques of combinatorial topology.